tailix/libkernaux/CONTRIBUTING.md

   * Thread safety
   * Undefined behavior
   * Checking for an error (return value, pointer argument, whatever)
+  * Use of not fully initialized data
   * Allowed values of arguments
   * Possible values of parameters
   * Default case in switch statements
-  * Use of not fully initialized data
+  * Braces (curly brackets) around code blocks